BenRamo06/PySpark/Dataproc/Read.md

 **Orchestation**

-What is a DAG?
+What is a DAG ?
-The DAG itself doesn't care about what is happening inside the tasks; it is merely concerned with how to execute them
+The Directed Acyclic Graph (DAG) itself doesn't care about what is happening inside the tasks; it is merely concerned with how to execute them

 <p align="center">
 <img width="340" src="https://github.com/BenRamo06/PySpark/blob/master/images/DAG.png")>